Scalable load balancing in networked systems: A survey of recent advances: Load balancing in graph topologies

 \subsection{Asymptotic optimality of random graph sequences}

 Next we investigate how the load balancing process behaves on random graph topologies.
 Specifically, we aim to understand what types of graphs are asymptotically optimal in the presence of randomness (i.e., in an average-case sense).
 Theorem~\ref{th:inhom} below establishes sufficient conditions for asymptotic optimality of a sequence of inhomogeneous random graphs.
-Recall that a graph $G' = (V', E')$ is called a supergraph of $G = (V, E)$ if $V = V'$ and $E \subseteq E'$.
+Recall that a graph $G' = (V', E')$ is called a supergraph of $G = (V, E)$ if $V = V'$ and $E \subseteq E'$. \footnote{Reviewer: It troubles me that Thm 6.2 and its following comment have a ‘perturbation of a complete graph’ flavor made explicit in Cor 6.3, whereas Thms 6.8 and 6.9 have more of a ‘sampling proportional to the size of the network’ aspect.
+This is due to the randomness, but the mechanism is unclear, and it is not intuitively clear for me for instance that conditions (i) and (ii) in Theorem 6.8 should be enough to imply conditions (i) and (ii) in Theorem 6.2.
+I must be missing something.
+Could you briefly comment on this?}